Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No explicit guidance on when to use this tool versus alternatives.
-The description does not mention prerequisites, context, or situations where this tool is preferred over similar tools.
+No guidance is provided on when to use this tool versus alternatives.
+The description does not specify appropriate contexts or prerequisites, leaving the agent to infer usage from the name alone.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.